apetro/rusty-sword/docs/development/blogs/009-modules/README.md

 Ignoring those warnings for now, I factor the dungeon module out into its own file `dungeon.rs`.
 76 lines.
 Bringing `main.rs` down to 221 lines.

 Alright, let's go modular.
 A module for inventory.
 And monsters.
 And dice.
+Combat.

 Navigation: